ykmnkmi/native_toolchain_zig.dart/example/zig_tcp/README.md

 in-flight io_uring operations on the closed fd with errors, and the CQ thread handles them using cached values in the `IoContext`.

+On **libxev**, the callback calls `close(fd)` directly and frees the handle table slot, same as io_uring. libxev works with raw file descriptors rather than owning opaque handles, so closing the fd from the finalizer thread is safe.
+In-flight xev operations complete with errors and the loop thread handles them using cached values in the `OpCtx`.

 On **libuv**, the callback CANNOT close the socket directly. libuv owns the socket through a `uv_tcp_t` handle, and closing the raw fd behind libuv's back would corrupt its internal state.
 Instead, the callback frees the handle table